 Every artist has a studio.
 Here in Los Angeles is where the roasting for Blue Bottle occurs.
 In the Arts District, you can watch the machines sculpt the masterpiece while tumbling beans into bags that will make their way to cafes from Silverlake to Venice Beach.

 Each café is a simple masterwork of minimalist completion.
-Each location reflects the specific neighborhood as a coffee art exhibit while adding its theme of polished wood, brick, and steel.
-All include one focal point: the most sustainable and delicious coffee served to your fulfillment.
-Brewing equipment of all varieties is assembled for purchase, so you can take it home to create a cup that might lead to your next imaginative inspiration.
+All locations reflect the specific neighborhood as a coffee art exhibit while adding its theme of polished wood, brick, and steel.
+The all include one focal point: the most sustainable and delicious coffee served to your fulfillment.
+Brewing equipment of all varieties is assembled for purchase so you can take it home to create a cup that might lead to your next imaginative inspiration.

 From DTLA to Silver Lake to West Hollywood, Blue Bottle has expressed its Blue Period to the City of Gold and left a very distinct signature, like any artist would on a fine piece of work.
 If you can’t find one close in proximity, you can customize a subscription of Blends, Espresso, or single-origin assortments to be delivered right to your front door.

 Coffee caters to creative artists who use it to bridge gaps of concentration.
 For Picasso, it was a fast shot of espresso.
 Andy Warhol was known to slowly sip a large mug while staring off through his notorious black oval frames.
 The people at Blue Bottle reflect creative expression, as the team is filled with coffee experts, writers, bakers, designers, and full-on dreamers.
 That energy felt in a vivid shade of bright blue, is found in each cup.

 Blue Bottle has several locations, dial in the one closest to you with our main city map

 Each location offers a sleek work space, as well as shelves of tools to release your inner coffee fix at home